We have selected the best resources to learn the spoken Arabic variety of your choice. Continuously updated.

 The largest differences between the classical/standard and the colloquial Arabic are the loss of grammatical case; a different and strict word order; the loss of the previous system of grammatical mood, along with the evolution of a new system; the loss of the inflected passive voice, except in a few relic varieties; restriction in the use of the dual number and (for most varieties) the loss of the feminine plural.
 Many Arabic dialects, Maghrebi Arabic in particular, also have significant vowel shifts and unusual consonant clusters.
 Unlike other dialect groups, in the Maghrebi Arabic group, first-person singular verbs begin with a n- (ن).
 Further substantial differences exist between Bedouin and sedentary speech, the countryside and major cities, ethnic groups, religious groups, social classes, men and women, and the young and the old.
 These differences are to some degree bridgeable.
 Often, Arabic speakers can adjust their speech in a variety of ways according to the context and to their intentions—for example, to speak with people from different regions, to demonstrate their level of education or to draw on the authority of the spoken language.

 In terms of typology classification, Arabic dialectologists distinguish between two basic norms: Bedouin and Sedentary.
 This is a classification based on a set of phonological, morphological, and syntactic characteristics that distinguish between these two norms.
 However, it is not really possible to keep this classification, partly because the modern dialects, especially urban variants, are typically an amalgamation of features from both norms.
-Geographically, modern Arabic varieties are classified into five groups: Maghrebi, Egyptian, Mesopotamian, Levantine and Peninsular Arabic.
+Geographically, modern Arabic varieties are classified into five groups: Maghrebi, Egyptian, Mesopotamian, Peninsular and Levantine Arabic.
 Speakers from distant areas, across national borders, within countries and even between cities and villages, can struggle to understand each other’s dialects.

 The greatest variations between kinds of Arabic are those between regional language groups.
 Arabic dialectologists were formerly distinguished between just two groups: the Mashriqi (eastern) dialects, east of Libya which includes the dialects of Arabian Peninsula, Mesopotamia, Levant, Egypt and Sudan; and the other group is the Maghrebi (western) dialects which includes the dialects of North Africa (Maghreb) west of Egypt.
 Within each of those two groups the mutual intelligibility is high but between those two groups the intelligibility is asymmetric in which the Maghrebi speakers are more likely to understand Mashriqi and not vice versa.